National Girl Scout Day is Celebrated on March 12. It begins a whole week of celebration of the Girl Scouting movement (March 12-18.)

 - This yummy Toffee-tastic cheesecake is the perfect special occasion dessert.

-- Make your own Toffee-Tastic Copycat Girl Scout Cookies.
+- Make your own gluten free Toffee-Tastic Copycat Girl Scout Cookies.

 Finally, rounding the list of Girl Scout Cookies are Girl Scout Trios.
 They feature chocolate chips in a gluten free peanut butter oatmeal cookie base.